mezuro/kalibro_client/README.md

 We hope to make available soon a full documentation on RDoc that will make easier to understand all this.

-A good example on how to get everything from KalibroEntities should be Mezuro.
+A good example on how to get everything from KalibroGem should be Mezuro.
 So, have a look there for some examples.

 ### Cucumber helpers